ilmax/site/content/posts/obsolete-endpoints/index.md

 Now that the skeleton of our filters is done, we have to emit custom telemetry to signal that an obsolete endpoint has been invoked.

 OpenTelemetry allows us to emit [metric signals](https://opentelemetry.io/docs/concepts/signals/metrics/), in dotnet to emit custom telemetry we need to create a `Meter` and from it an instrument.
 In our case, the `Counter<T>` is the most appropriate instrument to record endpoint invocations.

+{{< alert >}}
->Showing how to best use OpenTelemetry is outside of the scope of this article, but if you're interested there's a great and very pragmatic [YoutTube video](https://www.youtube.com/watch?v=WzZI_IT6gYo&ab_channel=NDCConferences) on how to do telemetry in dotnet by [Martin Thwaites](https://x.com/MartinDotNet) that can get you up to speed quickly.
+Showing how to best use OpenTelemetry is outside of the scope of this article, but if you're interested there's a great and very pragmatic [YoutTube video](https://www.youtube.com/watch?v=WzZI_IT6gYo&ab_channel=NDCConferences) on how to do telemetry in dotnet by [Martin Thwaites](https://x.com/MartinDotNet) that can get you up to speed quickly.
+{{< /alert >}}

 Please note that the `Meter` class needs to be a singleton and you should configure OpenTelemetry to listen to the specific meter using the same name to get telemetry emitted.
 Don't worry if this sounds a bit convoluted now, especially if you're not so familiar with how OpenTelemetry works in dotnet.
-Martin does an excellent job in getting you up to speed quickly and you can all find all the source code for this article in my GitHub repository [here](https://github.com/ilmax/obsolete-endpoints).
+Martin does an excellent job in getting you up to speed quickly and you can all find all the source code for this article in my GitHub repository
+{{< github repo="ilmax/obsolete-endpoints" >}}

 So without further ado, here's the OpentTelementry code: